Handwriting in Key Stage 3 & 4 (11 - 16 yrs)

 We can personalise it with your school logo free of charge.

 School Photocopy Licence

-As part of the Program the school is allowed to photocopy (not digitally copy), for its use only, from the Teaching Manual.
+As part of the Program the school is allowed to photocopy (not digitally copy), for its use only, from the Recovery Program Manual.